xldenis/Why3-Find/README.md

 - abstract types, constants, pure logic functions and predicates are _sound_ since Why3 checks for all types to be inhabited (hence, including arrow types).
-- axioms are considered to be possibly _unsound_.
-- any declaration of an abstract values with a non-trivial _post-condition_ is considered to be possibly _unsound_.
+- axioms and déclaration of abstract values with non-trivial post-condititions are all considered to be possibly _unsound_ unless a sound clone instance of the module is witnessed.
 - introduction of `any ...` values inside `let` definitions are considered to be always _sound_ since Why3 generates proof obligations to demonstrate that such a value exists.
 - any _assumed_ assertion (`assume { _ }`) inside a `let` definition is considered